Chaos-Zero/NomPlayer/README.md

 ## VGMC Nomination Sync

-[`extension/`](extension/README.md) is a separate, standalone Firefox extension for syncing GameFAQs VGMC nomination threads into a playlist — it's not part of this app (no build step, own lint config, never bundled or deployed with the site).
+[`extension/`](extension/README.md) is a separate, standalone Firefox extension for syncing GameFAQs VGMC nomination threads into a playlist, it's not part of this app (no build step, own lint config, never bundled or deployed with the site).
 Its API counterpart is `functions/api/vgmc-ingest.js`, documented in [`functions/README.md`](functions/README.md).

-The GameFAQs thread convention scores support too (`++`/`--` are worth 2 points, `+`/`-` are worth 1 — see `src/lib/vgmcIngest.js`), and that score powers a live standings homepage view (`src/components/VgmcStandingsView.jsx`).
+The GameFAQs thread convention scores support too (`++`/`--` are worth 2 points, `+`/`-` are worth 1, see `src/lib/vgmcIngest.js`), and that score powers a live standings homepage view (`src/components/VgmcStandingsView.jsx`).
 It needs `VITE_VGMC_PLAYLIST_ID` set (the bot-owned playlist the ingest pipeline writes to).
-The view itself is opt-in per account for now — toggle "Land on the live VGMC 20 standings view" in Account Settings.
+The view itself is opt-in per account for now, toggle "Land on the live VGMC 20 standings view" in Account Settings.

 ## Supabase Workflow